 Such was the case with the church in Galatian to whom Paul wrote this letter.
 They were a church made of people to whom he had proclaimed the Gospel, who had put their faith in Christ alone, but yet had seemed to loose their grip on the Gospel of grace that had saved them.

-This Fall, come study the book of Daniel with us and see what faith under pressure looks like–and the faithful God who is more than able to preserve His people.
-Taught by Melvin Manickavasagam and Steve Redding
+This spring, come study the book of Daniel with us and see what the life of faith under pressure looks like—and the faithful God who is more than able to preserve His people.
+Taught by Melvin Manickavasagam & Steve Redding

 Brown Bag Theology